 REBECCA LATIMER FELTON She is best known as a supporter of women's suffrage (the right to vote) and she also was in favor of prohibition -the banning of alcohol.
-While her husband was a politician.
-Felton used his political power to or
+Felton was even against the drinking of Coca-Cola!!!
+While her husband was a politician, Rebecca